 Celebrate the season with the City of Altamonte Springs at the annual Light Up the Holidays event at Cranes Roost Park.
 Take a walk around the lake so you don’t miss out on the 200,000 Christmas lights and the 60-foot Christmas tree that remain on display throughout the season.

 The Holiday Fountain Show happens hourly from 6 p.m. to 9 p.m. each night with the water and lights synchronized with holiday music.
-There will also be live music on December 3, 10, and 17 from 7 – 9 p.m.
-More details on the events here.
+Food and drink vendors serve a holiday menu at the initial lighting event in December.
+More details on the events are here.

 Location: 300 W. Plant Street, Winter Garden